-Aspire was developed between NAHT and EdisonLearning and a three year partnership created to build capacity within participating schools and bring about sustainable improvement.
-At the centre of the partnership is the 5 Strand Design and the 30 Features of Highly Effective Schools.
-Developed from international research the 5 Strands encompass Leadership, Pedagogy and Curriculum, Learning Environment, Assessment for Learning and Student and Family Support.
-Typically, schools work in networks of four to six schools with Headteachers and designated middle leaders sharing some days together each term (Network Days) which are followed up in the schools (Development Days).
+NAHT Aspire was developed between NAHT and EdisonLearning as a collaborative partnership to build capacity within participating schools and bring about long term sustainable improvement.
+At the centre of the Aspire model is the EdisonLearning 5 Strand Design.
+Developed from international research the 5 Strands include Leadership, Pedagogy and Curriculum, Learning Environment, Assessment for Learning and Student and Family Support and are all built around the Features of Highly Effective Schools identified through international research.

 Advisers develop a deep understanding of their school partners and ensure that each school’s implementation plan is relevant, focused and monitored through a robust termly review cycle involving leaders, advisers and governors.